-Problem Possible Cause - Solution The Wireless LAN/Bluetooth modules cannot be detected.
-The modules are off as the computer is in Airplane Mode.
-Check the LED indicator to see if it is in Airplane Mode (see "LED Indicators" on page 1-8).
-Use the Fn + F11 key combination to toggle Airplane Mode on/off (see Table 1 - 3, on page 1 - 11).
-The PC Camera module cannot be detected.
-The module is off.
-Press the Fn + F10 key combination in order to enable the module (see "Function/Hot Key Indicators" on page 1 - 11).
-Run the camera application to view the camera picture.
-The Wireless LAN/Bluetooth modules cannot be configured.
+Problem Possible Cause - Solution The Wireless LAN/Bluetooth modules cannot be configured.
 The driver(s) for the module(s) have not been installed.
-Make sure you have installed the driver for the appropriate module (see the instructions for the appropriate module in Chapter 6 "Modules & Options").
+Make sure you have installed the driver for the appropriate module (see the instructions for the appropriate module in Chapter 7 "Modules & Options").
 A file cannot be copied to/from a connected Bluetooth device.
 The transfer of data between the computer and a Bluetooth enabled device is supported in one direction only (simultaneous data transfer is not supported).
 If you are copying a file from your computer to a Bluetooth enabled device, you will not be able to copy a file from the Bluetooth enabled device to your computer until the file transfer process has been completed I cannot obtain high speed Bluetooth data transfer.
 To obtain high speed Bluetooth data transfer take into account the following: To achieve high speed transfer speeds, both devices must support high speed data transfer (i.e both the computer and the Bluetooth compatible device you are connecting to).
 Check your Bluetooth compatible device's documentation to confirm it supports high speed data transfer, and for configuration information.